 Another great tool for tracking your market’s buzz and trends is Twitter.
 For up-to-the-minute trend information, simply go to Twitter search and type in some key terms into the search box, and voila!

 For example, let’s say I’m in the business of writing professional resumes, and want to check out what’s trending in my chosen market.
 Entering “professional resumes” into the box, these are my real-time results:

 Thank you, Twitter!

-Next Monday, we’ll delve even deeper into your SEO copywriting and content marketing strategy with an analytic tool designed to make you take a good, hard look at yourself!
+In a future post, we’ll delve even deeper into your SEO copywriting and content marketing strategy with an analytics tool designed to make you take a good, hard look at yourself!
 Stay tuned!